blipk/WYSIWYG-TipTap-React/README.md

 The limitations of HTML attributes to store props should also be considered, and perhaps a single attribute with stringified JSON data be used.

+Currently the Editor component works fine with converting the props, however the Viewer is not using Tiptap/ProseMirror directly, meaning that the components must only use props with all lowercase names as that is how HTML attributes work

 ## LICENCE - MIT